-Poet, prose writer and journalist, lyricist and musician.
-Winner of many literary prizes including the Czech State Award for Literature (2017), the Tom Stoppard Prize (1988) and the Vilenica Prize (2015) conferred by the Slovene Writers’ Association for contributions to Central European literature.
-His books have been published in more than ten languages including English, German, Polish, Spanish and Norwegian.
-He was born in Prague on 4 August 1962.
+Jáchym Topol (b.
+1962) is arguably the most important representative of the postmodern trend in post-1989 Czech prose.
+He is a poet, prose writer and journalist, lyricist and musician.
+Winner of numerous literary prizes, including the Tom Stoppard Prize and the Vilenica Prize for contributions to Central European literature.
+His books have been published in more than ten languages, including English, German, Spanish and Norwegian.

 He is the son of the playwright Josef Topol and the brother of the musician and composer Filip Topol.
 In the 1980s he wrote lyrics for his band Psí vojáci.
 His poems have also been set to music by Monika Načeva.
 He had various manual jobs under the totalitarian regime, and after 1990 he worked as a journalist at Respekt and Lidové noviny, he ran Revolver revue, and today he heads the Václav Havel Library in Prague.